nmshd/documentation/_docs_integrate/delete-identities.md

 It is not yet possible to utilize the use cases regarding the [IdentityDeletionProcesses]({% link _docs_integrate/data-model-overview.md %}#identitydeletionprocess) mentioned below as an Integrator of a Connector.
 Instead, these functionalities are currently only offered to App users in order to be able to delete their [Identity]({% link _docs_integrate/data-model-overview.md %}#identity).
 Even if some use cases still have to be provided to the Integrators of Connectors for deleting their Identity, they benefit from the description of the process of Identity deletion given in this guide.
 Indeed, if an App user with whom a Connector has established a Relationship deletes their Identity, it is affected by [side effects on this Relationship]({% link _docs_integrate/delete-identities.md %}#side-effects-of-identity-deletion-on-relationships).
 {: .notice--warning}

-Every [Identity]({% link _docs_integrate/data-model-overview.md %}#identity) has the option of deleting itself from the Backbone.
+Regardless of whether an [Identity]({% link _docs_integrate/data-model-overview.md %}#identity) is an App user or a Connector, it is stored on the Backbone.
-It does not matter whether this Identity is an App user or a Connector.
+This guide describes the different [options for Identity deletion]({% link _docs_integrate/delete-identities.md %}#options-for-identity-deletion) from the Backbone.

-Usually Identity deletion takes place with a grace period in which the owner of the Identity can revoke the decision to be deleted.
+There is usually a predefined grace period in each process of Identity deletion, during which the Identity can cancel its deletion if it no longer wants to be deleted.

 ## IdentityDeletionProcesses